elastic/kibana/src/cli/profiling/README.md

 There's another obvious split.
 No plugin needs routes for background tasks, so plugins with routes should split them into separate plugins, so they don't need to be loaded.
+In addition, at least some of the code adding routes is fairly slow.
+There's a point in core that registers about 10 routes that takes around 250ms to run.
+In addition, the http server is actually still running!

 ### marking plugins declaratively